Skip to content

 source: "githubnext/agentics/workflows/ci-doctor.md@v1.0.0"

-The github-token: field configures the default GitHub token for the entire workflow.
-This token is used for engine authentication, checkout steps, and safe-output operations unless overridden at more specific levels.
+Configures the default GitHub token for engine authentication, checkout steps, and safe-output operations.

 github-token: ${{ secrets.CUSTOM_PAT }}